o-o-x/WAFyy/README.md

 #INSTALL

-	# Create a folder named "db" in the main directory
-	# Create a file named WAFyy.sqlite3
-	#
+	# Upload WAFyy to a virtual directory and brows to /start.php